Feature and Parameter Selection in Stochastic Linear Bandits: Proofs of Section

 The regret analysis of the PS-OFUL algorithms requires two steps.
-First, in Theorem \ref{thm:PS-OFUL-confidence-set}, we show that the confidence set $\mathcal{C}_t$ is valid at each time step $t$, i.e., for any $t>0$ and $\delta > 0$, it includes the reward parameter $\theta_*$ with probability at least $1-\delta$.
-Second, we show that how the regret is related to the valid confidence set, and then using Lemmas \ref{aux:lemm:det-teace-ineq} and \ref{aux:lemm:bound-sumofnorms}, we were able to complete the proof.
+First, in Theorem~\ref{thm:PS-OFUL-confidence-set}, we show that the confidence set $\mathcal{C}_t$ is valid at each round $t$, i.e., for any $t,\delta>0$, it includes the reward parameter $\theta_*$ with probability at least $1-\delta$.
+Second, we show how the regret is related to the valid confidence set, and then using Lemmas~\ref{aux:lemm:bound-sumofnorms} and~\ref{aux:lemm:det-teace-ineq} complete the proof.